 Dwaine Rieves was born and raised in Monroe County, Mississippi.
 He worked as a garment plant custodian and Frisco Railroad brakeman before attending Ole Miss and graduating from the University of Mississippi School of Medicine.
 He works odd times as a research pharmaceutical scientist and unbelievably odd times with poetry.
 His collection, When the Eye Forms, won the 2005 Tupelo Press Prize for Poetry.
 Shirtless Men Drink Free is his first novel.

-Be sure to check out Dwaine’s poetry in Issue Three of Orson’s Review, which will be published on September 24th, 2019.
+Be sure to check out Dwaine’s poetry in Issue Three of Orson’s Review.